%20(1000%20x%20400%20px)%20(800%20x%20380%20px)%20(1).png)

 Motto Nganda

-Motto Nganda is a Research Associate at the Liverpool School of Tropical Medicine.
-He is a Medical Doctor with a master’s in International Public Health with 8 years’ experience using implementation research approaches to work with communities and health systems to co-produce context-specific and sustainable solutions/strategies to strengthen health systems, health workforce and people-centred approaches to health service and healthcare delivery.
+Motto has eight years’ experience in health systems research, where he applies implementation research approaches using qualitative and participatory health research methods.
+He works with communities and health systems actors to co-produce context-specific and sustainable solutions/strategies to strengthen health systems, the health workforce and people-centred approaches to health service and healthcare delivery.

 Paediatrician